moatazsaad/msml641-project/docs/audit_summary.md

 * from all of them -- have new idea of allowing students to pick the professor as they enter the course.
 * need to put these to side and use as notes for updating labelling guidelines as we go.

+## Audit Results

+Audited reviews: 10

+- good: 6
+- corrected: 0
+- ambiguous: 4

+## Main Finding

+Most audit issues were ambiguity issues rather than direct labeling errors.
+The LLM labels were usually reasonable, but several reviews contained professor-style information or positive-but-challenging signals that did not map cleanly to the four core workload labels.

+This suggests that Week 08 weak labeling should use clearer rules for ambiguous cases rather than expanding the first model targets.